 - Can you freeze this cauliflower au gratin?
 I have frozen cooked portions of this dish with no problem.
 I don’t think the cream and cheesy would freeze well when uncooked.

-- Can I use frozen cauliflower instead of fresh?
-I do not recommend this as frozen cauliflower will have a lot of water in it which will effect the cheese sauce and you will have difficulty slicing it thin.
+- Can I use frozen cauliflower instead of fresh? do not recommend using frozen as it will have a lot of water in it which will effect the cheese sauce and you will have difficulty slicing it thin.

 Traci